-Bypass Nothing is blocked and there are no warnings or prompts.
+Bypass

-Undefined There is no execution policy set in the current scope.
+Nothing is blocked and there are no warnings or prompts.

-PowerShell Administration Profiles You must import the OC.Cmdlets module into your local Windows
+Undefined

-PowerShell profile if you want the cmdlets to be available from any Windows PowerShell session.
-This enables you to use the OC.Cmdlets module through PowerShell sessions from Microsoft applications, such as System Center
+There is no execution policy set in the current scope.

-Virtual Machine Manager (SCVMM) and System Center Operations Manager get-help about execution policies
+PowerShell Administration Profiles

-(SCOM).
+You must import the OC.Cmdlets module to your local Windows PowerShell profile if you want the cmdlets to be available from any Windows PowerShell session.
+This enables you to use the OC.Cmdlets module through PowerShell sessions from Microsoft applications, such as System Center Virtual Machine Manager (SCVMM) and System Center Operations Manager (SCOM).